ethersphere/SWIPs/SWIPs/swip-message_to_honey.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for the current Swarm platform and future client implementations.-->
+* The `messageToHoneyOracle` (being an instance which runs on the Swarm node) has the responsibility of returning the most up-to-date honey price to the other Swarm components.
-* The Swarm source code references the address of a message to honey smart contract (`msgToHoneyContract`) which emits the prices of Swarm messages.
+* the `messageToHoneyOracle` references the address of a message to honey smart contract (`msgToHoneyContract`) from which the prices of Swarm messages are fetched.
+* The `messageToHoneyOracle` pro-actively keeps track of updating its local cache of honey-prices.
-* The price`msgToHoneyContract`implements the `MsgToHoney` interface (to be specified).
+* The price`msgToHoneyContract` implements the `MsgToHoney` interface (to be specified).
 * The `MsgToHoneyContract` will be initially owned by a governance structure of Swarm developers and stakeholders.
 The governance structure shall be simple to set up initially, but facilitate the possibility for upgrading to a more advanced governance structure.
-* Nodes pro-actively keep track of updating their local cache of honey-prices.
-* Upon sending or receiving a message, a node checks if the cached price is valid in its local database.
-If not, the node will query the price oracle to get the current price.
-Subsequently, the node will apply the current price to the balance of its peer (see diagram below).
+* Upon receiving or sending a payment, the node a request a message price from the `messageToHoneyOracle`, who on its turn checks if it has a valid cached price.
+If not, the `messageToHoneyOracle` will query `msgToHoneyContract` to get the current price.
+The most up-to-date price is returned and subsequently, the node will apply the price to the balance of its peer (see diagram below).
 * Nodes expect other nodes to apply the same price as they do themselves.
 Due to the asynchronicity of the network, this will not necessarily be true around the period that prices are updated, which causes accounting imbalances.
 This SWIP does not facilitate a solution for this, as it is not expected that accounting imbalances will be high enough to cause disruptions in the network.
 Additional analysis of the network has to confirm this statement.
 * The design of the oracle should minimize the interaction of Swarm nodes and the oracle maintainers with the oracle.
 * A design proposal is clarified under the header `Technical details`, and a high-level diagram is provided below.